 - Click the Schedule icon on the program Title bar and make your selection from the drop-down menu; you must specify a start date in the future.

 Before a program can be scheduled, it must have passed all validation checks.

 Scheduled programs can be paused, in which case they will not become active when their start date is reached.
 If the start date has already passed when you re-activate the program, you receive a warning message that the program will start immediately, and you have the option to change the start date to a date in the future.

-Launching a program
+Activating a program

-Clicking Launch in the Program Status drop-down starts the program, unless a start date in the future has been entered.
+Clicking Activate in the Program Status drop-down starts the program, unless a start date in the future has been entered.
 Provided all validation checks have been passed, the program is now live and contacts can enter and progress along it as expected.